Yousef-8/CarField/README.md

 ```
 **3️.
 Create the Database**

--Open MySQL Workbench
+- Open MySQL Workbench

--Create a new database:
+- Create a new database:

   CREATE DATABASE carfield_database;

--Open the db.sql file
+- Open the db.sql file

--Execute the script to create tables
+- Execute the script to create tables

 **4️.
 Configure Database Connection**